Christian Bachmann, PEng

 Biography

-Chris Bachmann is an Associate Professor in the Department of Civil and Environmental Engineering at the University of Waterloo, and a Professional Engineer (P.Eng) in the Province of Ontario.
-He holds a BASc, MASc, and PhD in Civil Engineering from the University of Toronto.
-He also holds a Master of Business, Entrepreneurship and Technology (MBET) from the Conrad School of Entrepreneurship and Business at the University of Waterloo.
+Chris Bachmann is an Associate Professor in the Department of Civil and Environmental Engineering at the University of Waterloo and a licensed Professional Engineer (P.Eng.) in the Province of Ontario.
+He holds a BASc, MASc, and PhD in Civil Engineering from the University of Toronto, as well as a Master of Business, Entrepreneurship and Technology (MBET) from the Conrad School of Entrepreneurship and Business at the University of Waterloo.

-Dr. Bachmann's research interests include transportation systems and travel behavior analysis, sustainable construction and material recovery, and freight, trade, and transportation economics.
-His research group has worked with various agencies including Transport Canada, the Ministry of Transportation of Ontario (MTO), the Region of Waterloo, the City of Waterloo, the City of Kitchener, and Miovision.
-In 2017, he received the Transportation Research Board’s (TRB’s) Fred Burggraf Award for excellence in transportation research by researchers 35 years of age or younger.
-In 2022, he received an Early Researcher Award from the Ontario Ministry of Colleges and Universities.
+Dr. Bachmann’s research focuses on transportation systems and travel behavior analysis, sustainable construction and material recovery, and freight, trade, and transportation economics.
+He is the Director of the Virtual Mobility Lab (VML), a Canada Foundation for Innovation–funded facility featuring walking, cycling, and driving simulators.
+His research group has partnered with organizations including Transport Canada, the Ministry of Transportation of Ontario, the Region of Waterloo, the City of Waterloo, the City of Kitchener, and Miovision.
+In recognition of his research contributions, he received the Transportation Research Board’s Fred Burggraf Award in 2017 and an Early Researcher Award from the Ontario Ministry of Colleges and Universities in 2022.

 Research Interests